rabbanyk/complexdatalabmcgill.github.io/_posts/2020-06-10-post-kellin-kdd.md

 Limitations: explainability evaluation limited a bit by lack of good baselines for comparison (new research area).

-Potential Uses: good ideas to incorporate and examine explainability when using attention mechanisms to combine muilti-modal data - which judging from other literature, is likely the right choice anyways.
-Might be worth discussing with Globalmail collaborators at some point.

 **Ranking in Genealogy: Search Results Fusion at Ancestry**